 Managing your personal finances is easy.
 The hard part is maintaining your self-control, so you don’t overestimate your earnings, spend too much, or save too little.

 To increase the health of your finances, take a three-pronged approach:

 - save more

-Most people would assume that someone making $120,000 per year is stronger financially than someone making $60,000 per year, but that is not necessarily true.
-To be financially well off, you need to balance all three prongs of personal finance.
+Most people would assume that someone making $120,000 per year is stronger financially than someone making $60,000 annually, but that is not necessarily true.
+To be financially well-off, you need to balance all three prongs of personal finance.
 One can easily make a lot of money and live below their means, yet have no savings.
-Or someone might be frugal in spending and relentless in saving, but have very little cash coming in.
+Or someone might be frugal in spending and relentless in saving but have very little cash coming in.
 Or another person might make a lot of money and save a lot for retirement, but frequently overspend and take on debt.

 Make more money

 The key to making money is to help people.
 Help your boss.
 Help your clients.
 Help your neighbors.
-Money will come to you.
+The money will come to you.

 Helping your boss look good is the surest way to get raises and promotions within your company.
 When you help your clients, they will reward you with more business and more money.
 If you help your neighbors, you create social capital that will help you make more money down the line.